-This comes from the smooth, gliding motion you can create on the ergometer, and the repetitive movements that allow the mind to go on autopilot.
+This comes from the smooth, gliding motion you can create on the ergometer and the repetitive movements that allow your mind to go on autopilot.

-This involves the four phases of the row stroke, which includes the:
+This involves the four phases of the row stroke, which are the:

-Rowing also releases endorphins, which are those feel-good hormones that reduce stress.
+Rowing also promotes the release of endorphins, which are those feel-good hormones that reduce stress.

-As a cardio exercise, rowing strengthens the cardiovascular system, which includes the heart, blood vessels, and blood.
-It’s responsible for transporting important materials, such as nutrients and oxygen, throughout the body.
+As a cardio exercise, rowing strengthens your cardiovascular system, which includes your heart, blood vessels, and blood.
+This system is responsible for transporting important materials, such as nutrients and oxygen, throughout your body.

-Since rowing is such an intense workout, the heart has to work hard to transport more blood to the body.
+Since rowing is such an intense workout, your heart has to work hard to transport more blood to your body.
 This can improve heart strength.

-This may be beneficial for those who have or could be at risk of heart problems.
+This may be beneficial for those who have or could be at risk for heart problems.

 When it comes to exercise machines at the gym, you may overlook the rowing machine at first.

-However, this may quickly diminish once you compare it to different exercise machines, such as the treadmill and the elliptical.
+However, this may change once you compare it to other exercise machines, such as the treadmill and the elliptical.

 Shopping for a rowing machine